jcdoll/purpleAirRelayControl/esp32/docs/development.md

 After that, `git commit` will run the hooks **only if you installed them**.

-If you skip this step the commit proceeds normally; you can still run checks manually anytime:
+If you skip this step the commit proceeds normally; you can still run all checks and auto-fixes manually at any time:
 ```bash
 pre-commit run --all-files
 ```

-Current POR is to NOT install pre-commit but to run manually.
+Current POR is to NOT install pre-commit by default; developers may run it manually when desired.